Elias Díaz Player Props: Rockies vs. Giants

 Elias Díaz At The Plate

-- Among qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 76th and he is 66th in slugging.
+- Among qualified batters, he ranks 36th in batting average, while his on-base percentage ranks 74th and he is 67th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.